lczech/gappa/doc/md/placement-factorization.md

 ![Example of an ordination using the balances aross the first two factors.](https://github.com/lczech/gappa/blob/master/doc/png/pf-balances-ordination.png?raw=true)

-The figure shows ordination-visualization plots of the balances of the first two factors, (a) with and (b) without taxon weighting (`--taxon-weight-tendency	none --taxon-weight-norm none`).
-That is, the axes correspond to the splits induced by the first two factors, while values along the axes are the balances of each sample calculated on the sets of edges of each split.
-Samples are colored by one of the meta-data features used, for visualization pirposes.
+The figure shows the ordination visualization plots of the balances of the first two factors, (a) with and (b) without taxon weighting (`--taxon-weight-tendency	none --taxon-weight-norm none`).
+That is, the axes correspond to the splits induced by the first two factors, while values along the axes are the balances of each sample calculated on the sets of edges of each split - simply a scatter plot of the first two columns of the `factor_balances.csv` table.
+Samples are colored by one of the meta-data features used, for visualization purposes.

+For details on and effects of taxon weighting, see the original [article](https://doi.org/10.1371/journal.pone.0217050) or better Chapter 6 of the [PhD Thesis](https://doi.org/10.5445/IR/1000105237) describing them.
+In short, the default taxon weighting scheme downweights the influence of low abundant taxa, which can have spurious data and more noise.
+We recommend to run the algorithm at least once with the the defaults and once without taxon weighting, to see the effects.

 #### GLM Coefficients